Tekhlay/alx-system_engineering-devops/0x00-shell_basics/README.md

 Exercise 18: ls -pamv List all files and directories of the current directory, separated by commas.
 Directory names should end with a /.
 The listing should be alph ordered, except for dot (.) or dot dot (..), which should be listed at the beginning.
 The -a option is to show any hidden files.
 The -p option writes a / at the end of directory names.
 The -m option streams the output, separating each listing with commas.

-Exercise 19: 0 string HOLBERTON Holberton data !:mime school Create a magic file called school.mgc that can be used with the command file to detect school data files. school data files always contain "SCHOOL" at offset 0.
+Exercise 19: 0 string SCHOOL School data !:mime School Create a magic file called school.mgc that can be used with the command file to detect school data files. school data files always contain "SCHOOL" at offset 0.